 - Speech Bubbles: The clinic's receptionist converses with you in this manner.

 - Spiritual Successor: The Trauma Center games are pretty much this.

-- Ultimate Job Security: No matter how many times you screw up, you simply get sent back to med school.
+- Ultimate Job Security: No matter how many times you screw up and kill dozens of patients, you simply get sent back to med school.